ornicar/rm-issue/README.md

 32
 ```

 Now, here where it gets fun.
 It might happen at the 30s mark.
-Or it might be later - probably on a multiple of 30.
+Or it might be later.

 IDK yet why.